mkielo3/iclr-blog2024-primacy-bias/README.md

 	- Over lunch
 	- Over night

-A lot of reinforcement learning research falls in the "over night" (or longer) bucket, but I'm not convinced that's always necessary.
+A lot of reinforcement learning research is "over night" (or longer), but I'm not convinced that's always necessary.